 Let’s start in Southeast Asia with the Singapore Sling.
 The luminescent pink cocktail was created by bartender Ngiam Tong Boon while working in the Long Bar at Raffles Hotel, sometime in the 1910s.
 Visitors to Singapore still flock to the Raffles bar to sip on a Sling.

 This recipe is the current issue from Raffles Hotel.
 The very original was lost to history, and this version was conjured up from notes and staff memories.
+Of course, if you’re partaking in a Singapore Sling at the Long Bar, you will always get a bowl of peanuts in their shells to munch alongside.

 Ingredients: